Learn about scholarships at UMGC and find out if you qualify.

 Most scholarships require students to be enrolled in a minimum number of program-applicable credits in each semester they receive an award.

-UMGC Institutional Scholarships and Grants
+UMGC Institutional Scholarships & Grants

 Institutional scholarships and grants are funds that are provided to eligible students directly by UMGC.
 We provided more than $15 million to our students in these types of scholarship awards last year.
 Each of these funds has a different process by which students may become eligible, but many don’t require an application other than the FAFSA.
-Please read the details below and visit the webpage links where available for details on how students earn these awards.

 More Scholarship Information